 “One of the best professional development courses I’ve taken so far!
 I would recommend it to anyone working in the nonprofit sector.”

 The class will be capped at thirty (30) participants.
-In-person sessions will be held at Edwards Church Education Center (Open Spirit), 39 Edwards St. Framingham, MA 01701
+In-person sessions will be held at the Open Spirit Center on the grounds of Edwards Church at 39 Edwards St. Framingham, MA 01701.

-Skill-based, practitioner-taught sessions will focus on Nonprofit Fundamentals, Managing Organizations and People, Diversity and Equity, Finances, Fundraising, Communication, Marketing, Data, and Evaluation.
+The instructors are expert practitioners who bring both deep expertise and lived experience in the nonprofit sector.
+Their exceptional knowledge and skillset ensure that participants gain practical, real-world insights into nonprofit management.
+Sessions will focus on Nonprofit Fundamentals, Managing Organizations and People, Diversity and Equity, Finances, Fundraising, Communication, Marketing, Data, Evaluation, and more.
 The class format will include lectures, interactive group work, panel presentations, and class discussions.
-In-person classes will be held in Framingham.
 The course syllabus is available upon request.

 This Course is Designed For